 It all began during his journey from Turkey, which was particularly harrowing.
 After watching several people drown on the boat ride to Greece, he met a woman traveling alone with two young daughters.
 They didn’t have a male figure protecting them, so he watched out for them, concerned about their safety.
 At one point, he checked on the woman, who informed him one of the smugglers had threatened her and demanded that her older daughter walk with him for the rest of the journey.
 The woman felt helpless to refuse him.

 He tracked down the smuggler, took the girl out of his grip, and warned him never to look in her direction or speak to her mother again.
 I recognized that despite his negativity and anger, he still had what Afghans refer to as “ghairat” – a sense of honor.
-And I knew that while his delivery was wrong, he came from a place of concern; Of wanting to protect the Afghan girl who traveled here from the U.S., alone, to a Jungle filled with strange men.
+And I knew that while his delivery was wrong, he came from a place of concern; of wanting to protect the Afghan girl who traveled from the U.S., alone, to a Jungle filled with strange men.

 It was getting late and the classroom had emptied about 20 minutes before.
 I had stepped outside – a gesture that I think made him respect me more because I was abiding by cultural norms that dictate men and women not be in a room alone together.
 Looking around, I noticed the outdoor tables had cleared and I was worried the group had left without me.
 He felt bad and offered to walk me to the edge of the camp and call a taxi.
 I accepted his apology and decided to see if I could find my group.